 Main instructors, 2017:

-Besides these instructors, you will interact with a range of other academics and professionals during the course, content to be confirmed.
-See 2016 program for reference.
+Besides these instructors, you will interact with a range of other academics and professionals during the course.
+See 2017 Program

 Read more: Chinese Politics and Society presentation